 New ideas don’t take hold without support.
 Street Level specializes in building practical, actionable knowledge of what works.
 We leverage modern web technology to communicate that knowledge and develop the human capacity needed for new ideas to become every day policy.

 Principal Rick Jacobus has more than 20 years experience working with cities, nonprofits and philanthropy to craft new solutions to some of society’s hardest problems.

-Rick was the founder and currently serves as a consultant and strategic advisor to Cornerstone Partnership, a national initiative focused on building more inclusive communities.
-He recently served as an F.B.
+Rick was the founder of what is now Grounded Solutions Network, a national nonprofit supporting local strategies to create permanently affordable housing.
+He served as an F.B.
 Heron Foundation Joint Practice Fellow at CoMetrics where he researched business models for the collection of social impact data.
 He was previously a Partner in Burlington Associates in Community Development and a Visiting Fellow at the Lincoln Institute of Land Policy.
 He has also served as a Lecturer in the Department of City and Regional Planning at UC Berkeley and as a Senior Program Officer for the Local Initiatives Support Corporation.

 He has a Bachelors degree from Oberlin College and a Masters of City Planning degree from the University of California at Berkeley.

 Rick’s expertise and demeanor were just outstanding.
 He understands the dynamics of both the development community and the housing advocates.